 Embargo Procedures before Graduation

 Dissertation authors decide whether or not to embargo their dissertations, delaying access to the release of the full text through ProQuest for a limited period of time.
 This decision should be made in consultation with faculty and/or research collaborators.
+Authors should be aware that embargoing a dissertation may render it ineligible for a dissertation award.

 The submission process includes a step where the author provides this information: